uzokingkong/SNK-RAT/README.md

 ## Introduction
 Snaky is a Windows Remote Access Trojan (RAT) and Command & Control (C2) framework developed for PoC (Proof of Concept) purposes.

-Built with a hybrid architecture combining a high-performance Rust loader and a heavily obfuscated Nim stealth engine, it is designed to bypass modern EDR and AV solutions.
+Built with a hybrid architecture combining a high-performance Rust loader and a heavily obfuscated Nim stealth engine, it is designed to bypass modern EDR and AV solutions(
+Making it more perfect...).
 This project integrates various attack techniques, fileless execution concepts, and real-time remote administration features.

 ## Disclaimer
 This project was developed out of personal interest in cyber security research and EDR evasion techniques.
 Do not use this software for any illegal activities.